-A game about endless flying as a bird.
+A game about an endless experience of flying as a bird.
 The game uses mouse gestures as player inputs.
 It is currently work in progress.

 For a while, I wanted to make a game about birds that captures their beauty as species.
 The game was supposed to tell the story of life, life of anyone, through birds.
 I even created some storyboards for potential mini games.
 Then I decided to start with a small scope game and maybe grow from there.